zamzar/zamzar-php/CONTRIBUTING.md

 * `bump:major` for breaking changes

 When a PR is merged, the CI will automatically tag a new version.
-[Packagist](https://packagist.org/packages/zamzar/zamzar-php) will periodically check for new versions and update the metadata on the package page.
+[Packagist](https://packagist.org/packages/zamzar/zamzar-php) is informed via a GitHub webhook (configured on this repo) and will update the package accordingly.